ericgolftourney/StoreLocatorPlus/readme.txt

 * WordPress 3.5 testing.
 * Change admin page button bar to use standard WordPress style tabs.
 * Increase admin page performance, remove excess JavaScript from multiple locations.
+* Decrease memory footprint eliminating framework classes that are not used.